Household Economy in Rural Areas

 There is an increasing demand for economical activation of the rural population in Hungary.
 Local governments are also under pressure to organise the economic activities of the citizens and to transfer from service-oriented approach to an entrepreneurial one.

-The main aim of the pilot is to revive forgotten culture of household economy, horticulture and livestock farming on disadvantaged rural areas of Hungary by enabling families to utilise their own resources of household economy.
+The main aim of the pilot is to revive forgotten culture of household economy, including horticulture and livestock farming on disadvantaged rural areas of Hungary by enabling families to utilise their own resources of household economy.
 The pilot takes place in 10 different settlements, and no two villages are identical.
 The idea is to strengthen the role of grassroots initiatives within traditional communities.
-At the same time, the pilot enhances the operational mechanisms of local democracy.
-The Social Land Programme aims at transferring skills for producing food by offering training and providing assets (seeds, chicken) to families living in poverty.
+At the same time, the pilot enhances the operational mechanisms of local democracy, strengthens the ability of these localities to retain its population and contributes to the goals of sustainability.

 September–October 2018: recruiting, selection, training of coordinators and mayors.